vmware/container-service-extension/docs/cse3_1/TEMPLATE_MANAGEMENT.md

 CSE uses customized VM templates (Kubernetes templates) as building blocks for deployment of Kubernetes clusters.
 These templates are crucial for CSE to function properly.
-With CSE 3.1.1, CSE is adding support for importing standard TKGm OVAs (TKGm templates) and allow their usage for deploying Kubernetes clusters.
+With CSE 3.1.1, CSE is adding support for importing standard TKG OVAs (TKG templates) and allow their usage for deploying Kubernetes clusters.
 This document describes the various aspects of these templates including their life cycle management.